chelsichristmas/ios-structs-classes-lab/README.md

 bilbo.height = 1.42
 bilbo.homePlanet = "Saturn"
 ```
+Answer:
+It will not run because bilbo is a constant.

 Change the declaration of `bilbo` so that the above three lines of code **do** work:
+var bilbo = Alien(name: "Bilbo", height: 1.67, homePlanet: "Venus")

 ## Question 3